-- 45.1 The Board may issue a temporary certification to an applicant who meets the educational requirements under 26 V.S.A. § 1654(1) if: - 45.1.1 The NCCAA certification examination has not been offered since the applicant became eligible to take it; or - 45.1.2 The applicant has taken the NCCAA certification examination one time but has not yet received the results of the examination. - 45.2 The holder of a temporary certification shall take and successfully pass the next available NCCAA examination.
-If the holder of a temporary certification does not take the examination, that temporary certification shall expire on the date of that examination.
-However, if the holder of a temporary certification can show that there was exceptional cause that prevented the individual from taking the examination, the Board may, in its discretion, and for good cause shown, renew the temporary certification until the date of the next available NCCAA examination. - 45.3 If the holder of a temporary certification takes the next available NCCAA examination but does not successfully pass it, the temporary certification shall expire on the day after receiving notice of the failure to pass the examination.
+43.1 The Board may issue a temporary certification to an applicant who meets the educational requirements under 26 V.S.A. § 1654(1) if:

+- 43.1.1 The NCCAA certification examination has not been offered since the applicant became eligible to take it; or - 43.1.2 The applicant has taken the NCCAA certification examination one time but has not yet received the results of the examination. - 43.2 The holder of a temporary certification shall take and successfully pass the first available NCCAA examination.
+If the holder of a temporary certification does not take the examination, his or her temporary certification shall expire on the date of that examination.
+However, if the holder of a temporary certification can show that there was exceptional cause that prevented him or her from taking the examination, the Board may, in its discretion, and for good cause shown, renew the temporary certification until the date of the next available NCCAA examination. - 43.3 If the holder of a temporary certification takes the first available NCCAA examination but does not successfully pass it, his or her temporary certification shall expire on the day after he or she receives notice of the failure to pass the examination.
 In that case, the Board shall not renew the temporary certification.
 The applicant may re-apply for certification only after having taken and passed the examination.

-46.0 Renewal of Certification
+44.0 Renewal of Certification

-- 46.1 Certification shall be renewable every two years on completion of the online renewal form, payment of the required fee and submission of: current contract; updated copies of primary and secondary supervision forms; updated protocol; and, verification of current, active NCCAA certification. - 46.2 Lapsed licenses may be renewed under the provisions of 26 V.S.A. § 1656.
+- 44.1 Certification shall be renewable every two years on completion of the online renewal form, payment of the required fee and submission of: current contract; updated copies of primary and secondary supervision forms; updated protocol; and, verification of current, active NCCAA certification. - 44.2 Lapsed licenses may be renewed under the provisions of 26 V.S.A. § 1656.

-47.0 Change of Certification
+45.0 Change of Certification

-- 47.1 The Board shall be notified and the appropriate applications and documentation filed whenever: - 47.1.1 The anesthesiologist assistant's protocol changes; - 47.1.2 The anesthesiologist assistant will be working at a different or an additional accredited facility; or - 47.1.3 The anesthesiologist assistant will be supervised by a new or an additional anesthesiologist. - 47.2 Documents already on file with the Board may be referred to and need not be resubmitted.
+- 45.1 The Board shall be notified and the appropriate applications and documentation filed whenever: - 45.1.1 The anesthesiologist assistant's protocol changes; - 45.1.2 The anesthesiologist assistant will be working at a different or an additional accredited facility; or - 45.1.3 The anesthesiologist assistant will be supervised by a new or an additional anesthesiologist. - 45.2 Documents already on file with the Board may be referred to and need not be resubmitted.

-48.0 More Than One Supervising Anesthesiologist
+46.0 More Than One Supervising Anesthesiologist.

-- 48.1 In any application for initial certification, temporary certification, renewal of certification or change of certification, if there is more than one anesthesiologist at an accredited facility who will supervise an anesthesiologist assistant, then, in addition to the information required to be submitted by this rule, a document signed by all anesthesiologists who will be supervising the anesthesiologist assistant shall be filed with the Board with the application. - 48.2 Additional supervising anesthesiologists may be added subsequent to the application, provided the supervising anesthesiologist files a signed document with the Board.
-In the document, the anesthesiologists shall affirm that each assumes responsibility for all professional activities of the anesthesiologist assistant while the anesthesiologist is supervising the anesthesiologist assistant.
+46.1 In any application for initial certification, temporary certification, renewal of certification or change of certification, if there is more than one anesthesiologist at an accredited facility who will supervise an anesthesiologist assistant, then, in addition to the information required to be submitted by these rules, a document signed by all anesthesiologists who will be supervising the anesthesiologist assistant shall be filed with the Board with the application.

+46.2 Additional supervising anesthesiologists may be added subsequent to the application, provided the supervising anesthesiologist files a signed document with the Board.
+In the document, the anesthesiologists shall affirm that each assumes responsibility for all professional activities of the anesthesiologist assistant while he or she is supervising the anesthesiologist assistant.

-49.0 Termination of Certification
+47.0 Termination of Certification.